 The map on the following page shows the existing zoning of the subject and adjacent properties.
-The subject property is zoned Office, Professional and Institutional (OPI) and is in the Venetian Urban Design (VUD) overlay district.
-Adjacent zoning districts include OPI to the south and east of the subject property, OPI and Commercial, General (CG) to the west and Residential, Single-Family 3 (RSF-3) to the north, all of which have a VUD overlay zoning designation.
+The subject property is zoned Sarasota County Office, Professional and Institutional (OPI) and is in the City of Venice Venetian Urban Design (VUD) overlay district.
+Adjacent zoning districts include Sarasota County and City of Venice OPI to the south of the subject property, Sarasota County OPI to the west, City of Venice CG to the north, and Sarasota County Residential, Single-Family 3 (RSF-3) to the east.
+All of the adjacent properties have a City of Venice VUD overlay zoning designation.

-Permitted uses in the OPI district are generally office and institutional uses that include but are not limited professional and business offices, banks, and churches.
+Permitted uses in the Sarasota County OPI district are generally office and institutional uses that include but are not limited professional and business offices, banks, and churches.

-Under the proposed zoning map amendment, the existing Venetian Urban Design (VUD) overlay district designation will remain.
+Under the proposed zoning map amendment, the existing City of Venice Venetian Urban Design (VUD) overlay district designation will remain.
 It is important to note that permitted uses in the existing VUD designation include commercial retail and service, office, multifamily dwellings and a variety of other uses.
 Hotels/lodging and drive-throughs are the two special exception uses in the VUD district.
 VUD district regulations include architectural design standards, standards for landscaping, screens and buffers, and parking standards.